sekati/codeigniter-gravatar-helper/README.md

 CodeIgniter Gravatar Helper
 ============================

-This is a small codeigniter helper library for working with the [Gravatar](http://gravatar.com) API to pull user profile pictures from email addresses.
+A small [CodeIgniter](http://codeigniter.com) helper library for working with the [Gravatar](http://gravatar.com) API to pull user profile pictures from email addresses.

 Installation